 "First, a public defender is not amenable to administrative direction in the same sense as other employees of the State.
 Administrative and legislative decision undoubtedly influence the way a public defender does his work.
 State decisions may determine the quality of his law library or the size of his caseload.
-But a defense lawyer is not, and by the nature of his function cannot be, the servant of an administrative superior."
-Colavi
+But a defense lawyer is not, and by the nature of his function cannot be, the servant of an administrative superior."^{cclxvi}

-According to best practices written by the National Legal Defenders Association celvii and later adopted by the Administrative Office of the United States Courts, celviii defense attorneys must obtain certain key information from the defendant at first appearance to make an adequate bail argument and begin an investigation into their case.
-In order to offer the magistrate or commissioner a statement of factual circumstances and a proposal concerning conditions of release, a public defender must gather information that includes but is not limited to: community ties; health; education; armed service record; criminal record; medical needs; ability to meet financial conditions of release; verification contacts; facts pertaining to the charges against the defendant; improper police or prosecutorial conduct; any evidence that must be preserved; evidence of the defendant's competence to stand trial; and any possible witnesses who should be located.
-Celxix At the first appearance, the defense attorney should also inform the defendant of his or her rights and provide key information relating to future court proceedings.
-Celxix All this cannot be completed if the defense attorney is limited by the judge to an insignificant amount of time to speak with the defendant.
+According to best practices written by the National Legal Defenders Association^{cclxvii} and later adopted by the Administrative Office of the United States Courts,^{cclxviii} defense attorneys must obtain certain key information from the defendant at first appearance to make an adequate bail argument and begin an investigation into their case.
+In order to offer the magistrate or commissioner a statement of factual circumstances and a proposal concerning conditions of release, a public defender must gather information that includes but is not limited to: community ties; health; education; armed service record; criminal record; medical needs; ability to meet financial conditions of release; verification contacts; facts pertaining to the charges against the defendant; improper police or prosecutorial conduct; any evidence that must be preserved; evidence of the defendant's competence to stand trial; and any possible witnesses who should be located.^{cclxix} At the first appearance, the defense attorney should also inform the defendant of his or her rights and provide key information relating to future court proceedings.^{cclxx} All this cannot be completed if the defendant.